sulli365/crawl4ai-rag/memory-bank/progress.md

 # Progress Tracking: crawl4ai-rag

-## Project Status: Enhancement Phase (75% Complete)
+## Project Status: Enhancement Phase (80% Complete)

 The project has progressed from the initial implementation phase to the enhancement phase.
 The core architecture and components have been implemented, and we are now enhancing specific components with more advanced features, particularly focusing on documentation analysis, validation, and MCP integration for improved GitHub repository handling.
+We have successfully implemented the GitHub MCP integration with enhanced configuration options and CLI improvements.

 ## What Works
 - Project vision and architecture have been defined